5 min read

 How to Set Your Agency Up for Success

-Identify your decision-making bottlenecks in advance.
-If brand work requires CEO approval, tell your agency that upfront.
-If legal review adds two weeks to any launch, factor that into timelines.
+Explain how decisions get made inside the company.
+If brand work requires CEO approval, say that upfront.
+If legal review adds two weeks to any campaign launch, build that into the schedule.

 If you're evaluating agencies now, our RFP Guide walks through how to structure the process to find the right fit.
 Or talk to us about how we approach client onboarding at Mighty Roar.